 Whether you make millions or you are a middle-income earner, it is important to have a will in place — and to be certain that it reflects your current wishes.
-At the law office of Backus, Meyer & Branch, LLP, in Manchester, we work with clients from all walks of life, helping them put the legal documents in place that will ensure their assets pass to those they wish.
+At Backus, Meyer & Branch, LLP, in Manchester, we work with clients from all walks of life, helping them put the legal documents in place that will ensure their assets pass to those they wish.
 Without a will, there is no guarantee that it will happen.

 Trusts Can Accomplish A Variety Of Goals

 Trusts, for example, are incorporated into many estate plans to accomplish a variety of goals.
 These include:

 - Providing supplemental income to a family member with special needs without risking the recipient’s ability to receive government benefits such as Supplemental Security Income and Medicaid

 As of 2015, an individual may leave $5.43 million to beneficiaries before incurring federal estate taxes